wflore19/pearai-submodule/docs/docs/customization/code-config.md

 # Code Configuration

-To allow added flexibility and eventually support an entire plugin ecosystem, Continue can be configured programmatically in a Python file, `~/.continue/config.ts`.
+To allow added flexibility and eventually support an entire plugin ecosystem, PearAI can be configured programmatically in a Python file, `~/.continue/config.ts`.

-Whenever Continue loads, it carries out the following steps:
+Whenever PearAI loads, it carries out the following steps:

 1. Load `~/.continue/config.json`
 2. Convert this into a `Config` object